Skip to main content ↓

 Courtesy of your ol’ pal BG

-To get your creative juices flowing, I’ve listed five surprising sales case studies featuring unique customer outreach ideas that could inspire your next “out-of-the-box” campaign.
+To get the creative sparks flying, check out these five surprising sales case studies featuring unique customer outreach ideas that could inspire your next “out-of-the-box” campaign, plus four more creative sales outreach tactics you can start implementing today.

-1. GumGum’s custom comic “wows” a unicorn client
+1. GumGum’s custom comic lands a meeting with T-Mobile

 a comic book called t-man and gums in the data knight